ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 Description of attribute.
 Use cases for this attribute.

-- `attribute-value-option-one` (default): `attribute-option-one-value` does this to amp-component-name.
+- `attribute-value-option-one` (default): `attribute-option-one-value` does this to `amp-component-name`.
-- `attribute-value-option-two`: `attribute-option-two-value` does this to amp-component-name.
+- `attribute-value-option-two`: `attribute-option-two-value` does this to `amp-component-name`.

 ### `optional-attribute-name` (optional)

-Here, I write what `optional-attribute-name` will do to amp-component-name.
+Here, I write what `optional-attribute-name` will do to `amp-component-name`.

-## Actions(optional)
+## Actions (optional)

 ### action-name

 Description of action.
 Use cases of `action-name`.
-Include all the nuances, such as: amp-component-name needs to be identified with an `id` to work.
+Include all the nuances, such as: `amp-component-name` needs to be identified with an `id` to work.

 ## Events (optional)

 ### event-name

 Description of event.
 Use cases of event-name.
-Include all the nuances, such as: amp-component-name needs to be identified with an `id` to work.
+Include all the nuances, such as: `amp-component-name` needs to be identified with an `id` to work.

 [example preview=”top-frame” playground=”true”]